mBialczak/Memory-Management-Chatbot-NanoDegreeCpp/README.md

 ### Task 5 : Moving the ChatBot

 In file `chatlogic.cpp`, a local `ChatBot` instance was created on the stack at the bottom of function `LoadAnswerGraphFromFile`.
 Then, move semantics was used to pass the `ChatBot` instance into the root node.
 I made sure that `ChatLogic` has no ownership relation to the `ChatBot` instance and thus is no longer responsible for memory allocation and deallocation.
-When the program is executed, for the program workflow demonstration purposes, messages are printed, showing the part of the Rule of Five components of `ChatBot` in action.
+When the program is executed, messages are printed for demonstration purposes, showing the part of the Rule of Five components of `ChatBot` in action.